 - Peppers

 Pretty much any other hearty vegetable you like!
-Add whatever you like.
+Add whatever you want.

 Layer 3: Beans And Other Less Hearty Vegetables